tooreht/iotc/README.md

 # IoTc

-IoTc (Internet of Things commander) is a LoRaWAN network server implementation in elixir.
+IoTc (Internet of Things commander) is a LoRaWAN server implementation in elixir.

 ## Setup